Spain - Country Commercial Guide

 Spanish regulations ban the import of illicit narcotics and drugs.
 There are also very restrictive regulations for imports of explosives, firearms, defense equipment and material, tobacco, and gambling material.
 There are also restrictions on many types of pharmaceutical products.

 EU regulations on hormones ban most U.S. beef and beef products from entry into the EU and prevent the importation of certain live cattle.
-The United States successfully challenged the EU hormone ban at the World Trade Organization, but the EU has not yet opened its market to hormone-treated beef.
-The European Commission has instead opened a quota for the import of hormone-free beef.
+As a result of the United States’s successful challenge to the EU hormone ban at the World Trade Organization, the European Commission instead opened a High-Quality Beef (HQB) quota for the import of hormone-free beef.

-The European Commission has elaborated an updated document with an integrated EU prohibitions and restrictions list which is available through their website.
+The European Commission provides an updated document with a comprehensive EU prohibition and restriction list, which is available through their website.